pumpncode/unabbreviated-fresh/docs/latest/concepts/middleware.md

 That first `route` request is for when `Fresh` responds with the root level `index.tsx` route.
 The rest, as you can see, are either `internal` or `static` requests.
-You can use `ctx.destination` to filter these out if your middleware is only supposed to deal with routes.
+You can use `context.destination` to filter these out if your middleware is only supposed to deal with routes.

 ## Middleware Redirects